mmoth-kurtis/MMotH-Fenics-UK/docs/pages/mesh_generation_readme.md

   * 1.createLV.py
   * LV_Test.py
   * LV_Segmentation_UKY.mlab
 * Open MeVisLab and load "LV_Segmentation_UKY.mlab".
+The screen should appear as follows:

 * Using the DicomImport module in MeVisLab, convert raw MRI images to DICOM format.
 * Follow instructions from FEniCS_LV_Segmentation.pdf.
 This should yield a '.stl' file.
 Do this for epi and endo volumes.
     * Some clarification for the Transform World Matrix: Change the entries in the last column so that the contours are in the center of the viewing volume. **Make sure to use the same transformation for both endo and epi volumes.**